Guest Author - Susan D. Bates

 Career networking (also referred to as networking) is the process of connecting with others to gain information about your career field and to discover employment opportunities.
 If you are looking for a job, networking is important because many positions are not advertised.
 Word-of-mouth is the only way to learn of these positions.
 Networking is also helpful if you are seeking to advance in your career field because it allows you to gain different perspectives and new insight into your career.

 To network you must make and maintain contacts.
 The two main categories of networking contacts are warm contacts and cold contacts.
 There are also two subcategories of warm contacts: luke-warm contacts and cool contacts.
 Together these types of contacts form your career network.
 Below is a description of each type of contact:

-Warm contacts are people you know, have met, or have someone with whom you have a mutual contact.
+Warm contacts are people you know, have met, or someone with whom you have a mutual contact.
 They can be your coworkers, friends, family members, acquaintances, or friends of friends.

 Cool contacts are also a type of warm contact.
 They are people you have never met but they are someone with whom you know someone in common.
-For example, if your cousin recommends you call her friend, Jennifer Smith, who works in your field, then Ms. Smith is a cold contact.
-When you contact her, you will be able to let her know that your cousin recommended you reach out her her.
+For example, if your cousin recommends you call her friend, Jennifer Smith, who works in your field, then Ms. Smith is a cool contact.
+When you contact her, you will be able to let her know that your cousin recommended that you reach out her her.